Markham property owner built a backyard ice rink. The City says it has to go

 A homeowner who lives in Unionville, a neighbourhood in Markham, built an ice rink in his backyard for his kids

-A homeowner who lives in Unionville, a neighbourhood in Markham, built an ice rink in his backyard for his kids.
+A homeowner in Unionville, a neighbourhood in Markham, built an ice rink in his backyard for his kids.
 (CityNews)

 Neighbours began to complain about the large-scale project.
-Some allege, Ross, who operates a hockey training facility in a separate location, was using the backyard rink to train players during the lockdowns, a claim Ross denies.
+Some allege that Ross, who operates a hockey training facility in a separate location, was using the backyard rink to train players during the lockdowns, a claim Ross denies.

-“Some of the neighbourhood kids would use it and friends but I was not using this as an alternative training center.”
+“Some neighbourhood kids and friends would use it, but I was not using this as an alternative training centre.”

 Based on complaints, City staff began to investigate.